Ritik2703/Coursera---Programming-for-Everybody-Getting-Started-with-Python-/README.md

-# Coursera---Python-for-everybody
+# Coursera---Programming for Everybody (Getting Started with Python)
-this contains all the answers to the quizes and asssignments for "Python for Everybody Specialization" on Coursera by the University of Michigan.
+this contains all the answers to the quizes and asssignments for "Programming for Everybody (Getting Started with Python)" on Coursera by the University of Michigan.